 The Athens Gate Hotel is easy to pass by from the outside, shrouded by the traffic of bustling Syngrou Road, but the appeal of the mid-range budget Athens Gate Hotel lies in the concealed panoramic views of the some of the city’s most-loved ancient sites.
 This alone is worthy of a little extra spend.

-Located directly opposite the grounds of the Temple of Olympian Zeus, you could say that this hotel is one of the most ideally located to kick start your exploration of the classical highlights that Athens is most known for.
+Located directly opposite the grounds of the Temple of Olympian Zeus, you could say that this hotel is one of the most ideally located to kick start your exploration of the classical highlights that Athens is most known.
 Pick one of the rooms with a balcony view of Hadrian’s Arch and the gleaming temple columns, and awaken to the golden hues of the city that all visitors chase.

 The breakfast spread only beats this view on the 8th floor.
 This sweeping canvas starts with Filopappou Hill, before reaching the Acropolis and Lycabettus Hill, accompanied by a great range of continental morning treats.
 Whether for dinner or a glass of wine in the lounge area, be sure to head back up here in the evening to see the city’s ancient hilltops glow at sundown.
-The staff are very accommodating to those constantly wandering the long stretch of glass for pictures and lingering on the outdoor terrace.
+The staff are very accommodating to those always wandering the long stretch of glass for pictures and lingering on the outdoor terrace.

 Athens Gate is a two-minute walk to the start of the Grand Promenade (Dionysiou Aeropagitou and Apostolou Pavlou streets), which connects all significant sites.
 This street also leads into old Plaka and a 10-minute walk to Syntagma Square where you can begin your exploration of the modern face of the city.
 The hotel is an excellent choice for first-time visitors to Greece’s capital.
 Prices start from €95.

 For those looking for something more homely, open-plan and with more self-catering facilities than a hotel room, check out Athens Backpackers and Studios.
 I lived here for a month while looking for my rental apartment, and there are a few options to choose from whether you are solo or with the family – the largest studios have enough space for six people.